SparkofSpike/CSExtensions/README.md

 A: Define production.
 Define ready.
 Define is.
 Some servers have been running it for months without issues.
 Some servers caught fire immediately.
 Results may vary.

 **Q: The Return feature is broken, why keep it?**
 A: As a monument to my failures and a warning to others who would tread that path.
+Well, actually: My math is so bad that I have no idea how to calculate the trajectory of the return, so I had to give it up.
+I really liked this design.

 **Q: Do you accept pull requests?**
 A: Sure, but I probably won't merge them.
 Feel free to fork your own version.